ioccc-src/winner/2001/ctk/README.md

 ./ctk
 ```

+[Yusuke Endoh](/winners.html#Yusuke_Endoh) provided a patch to fix the ANSI
+escape codes.
+It became apparent to [Cody Boone
+Ferguson](/winners.html#Cody_Boone_Ferguson) (when he was looking at the source
+code of this entry) that it was no longer valid ANSI escape sequences.
+He has
+used them before but that was a long time ago and with Yusuke's patch it works.
+Cody notes that this fix will not just for linux but macOS too.
+Thank you Yusuke
+for your assistance!

 ### Try:

 ```sh
 echo "Do or do not.
 There is no try."
 ```

-NOTE: this does not show well on the default terminal macOS.
-It's untested
-whether another terminal emulator will work.
-Make sure to hit 'q' to exit or
+Make sure to hit 'q' to exit or else your terminal will be messed up (to restore
-else your terminal will be messed up (to restore it you can try `stty sane` or
+it you can try `stty sane` or `reset`).
-`reset`).

 ## Judges' comments: